camunda/camunda-docs-manual/README.md

 ## Building the Documentation

-After you have installed Hugo, you can build the docs by typing the following command:
+After you have installed Hugo, you can build the docs by running the following command:

 ```bash
 hugo